-Ben Butterfield is of counsel in the Business Restructuring & Insolvency Group in the New York office of Morrison & Foerster.
+Ben Butterfield is a partner in the Business Restructuring & Insolvency Group in the New York office of Morrison & Foerster.

 Ben has represented debtors, secured creditors, unsecured creditors, official creditors’ committees, and directors and officers in complex restructuring transactions, including both out-of-court financial restructurings and chapter 11 proceedings.
 Ben has also represented clients in connection with international insolvency-related matters, including litigation-oriented matters as well as transactional work.